 Despite many successes, the transition towards sustainable development and green development in Vietnam is facing many challenges.

 These include resource constraints, technology gaps and limited awareness.
-A comprehensive legal framework for eco-industrial parks and related sustainability aspects is also in the process of being finalized, with no clear regulations on the reuse and sale of treated wastewater.
-Furthermore, the lack of financial incentives makes these challenges even greater.
+A comprehensive legal framework for eco-industrial parks and related sustainability aspects is also in the process of being completed, with no clear regulations on the reuse and sale of treated wastewater.
+Furthermore, the lack of financial incentives makes the above challenges even greater.

 To overcome and maintain development momentum, firstly, it is necessary to promote and develop strategic partnerships and cooperation between the public and private sectors.